stoffee/terraform-hcp-vault-eks/README.md

     Switch back to the HCP screen to confirm what has been built:

-33. At the <a href="https://portal.cloud.hashicorp.com/">HCP dashboard</a>,
+36. At the <a href="https://portal.cloud.hashicorp.com/">HCP dashboard</a>,
-34. Click the blue "View Vault".
+37. Click the blue "View Vault".
-35. Click the Vault ID text -- the text above "Running" for the <strong>Overview</strong> page for your Vault instance managed by HCP.
+38. Click the Vault ID text -- the text above "Running" for the <strong>Overview</strong> page for your Vault instance managed by HCP.
-36. PROTIP: For quicker access in the future, save the URL in your browser bookmarks.
+39. PROTIP: For quicker access in the future, save the URL in your browser bookmarks.
 Let's examine the <strong>Cluster Details</strong> such as this:

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1676446677/hcp-vault-dev-320x475_gh8olg.jpg"><img src="https://res.cloudinary.com/dcajqrroq/image/upload/v1676446677/hcp-vault-dev-320x475_gh8olg.jpg"></a>

-    Notice that the instance created is an instance that's "Extra Small", with No HA (High Availability).
+    Notice that the instance created is an instance that's "Extra Small", with No HA (High Availability) of clusters duplicated across several Availability Zones.

-    CAUTION: You should not depend on a <strong>Development</strong> instance for productive use.
+    CAUTION: You should not rely on a <strong>Development</strong> instance for productive use.

     <a name="AccessDemoApp"></a>

     ### Access Vault API

-    **Warning**: This application is publicly accessible, make sure to delete the Kubernetes resources associated with the application when done.
+    **Warning**: This application is publicly accessible, make sure to destroy the Kubernetes resources associated with the application when done.

 38. Dynamically obtain credentials to the Vault cluster managed by HCP by running these commands on your Terminal: